 Agency also contends that it went above and beyond in meeting the requirements of the rules and regulations to prioritize reemployment of the affected employees and continue to link them to job prospects across District government.
-Agency maintains that it was under no legal obligation to place the RIFed FEU employees in new positions and was simply required to consider them for vacant positions and prioritize their consideration based upon identified competitive areas.7 Agency further noted that Employee herein was placed on a retention register for District reemployment and on May 16, 2022, Employee was selected for a vacancy.
-Agency avers that this substantiates its argument that Employee was "referred to District vacancies pursuant to DFS reemployment and retention register processes as outlined by the D.C.
-Code and the DCMR."8
+Agency maintains that it was under no legal obligation to place the RIFed FEU employees in new positions and was simply required to consider them for vacant positions and prioritize their consideration based upon identified competitive areas.7 Agency further noted that Employee herein was placed on a retention register for District reemployment.

 Agency contends that it was authorized to determine any lesser competitive areas within the larger competitive area of the agency itself; and here, the lesser competitive area was the FEU.
 Agency explains that although a review of all affected positions was done against existing Agency openings as a courtesy, this competitive area no longer exists, and it was under no obligation to give priority consideration to these employees under D.C.
 Code \$ 1-624.02(a)(3).
 Agency further asserts that it determined that no Agency openings were appropriate for the affected employees.
-Accordingly, it complied with all potential statutory and regulatory requirements to engage in lateral competition and gave Employee priority consideration but was ultimately unable to place Employee and the other affected FEU employees in appropriate positions.9
+Accordingly, it complied with all potential statutory and regulatory requirements to engage in lateral competition and gave Employee priority consideration but was ultimately unable to place Employee and the other affected FEU employees in appropriate positions.8

 Citing to Johnson, Agency argues that because it lost its accreditation in the firearms area, it could no longer perform any of the work done by Employee and his colleagues in the FEU who were affected by the instant RIF.
 Agency maintains that job sharing or other alternatives such as a reduction in hours were not available to Employee as there was no other position available within the agency that would appropriately be split with the Employee's unique position.
-Agency also noted that there were no firearms positions available to be split as the determination was made that there was no work, not simply lesser amounts of work.10 Agency avers that the only position appropriate for firearms examiners to share would be the very positions that were completely eliminated due to the lack of work.
-Relying on the Court's ruling in Johnson, Agency states that job sharing is solely its discretion and OEA is discouraged from going behind agency judgment to independently evaluate this determination.11
+Agency also noted that there were no firearms positions available to be split as the determination was made that there was no work, not simply lesser amounts of work.9 Agency avers that the only position appropriate for firearms examiners to share would be the very positions that were completely eliminated due to the lack of work.
+Relying on the Court's ruling in Johnson, Agency states that job sharing is solely its discretion and OEA is discouraged from going behind agency judgment to independently evaluate this determination.10